Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory inputs

 In our case, we are only interested in the transparency factor, $D(\xi,E_\nu)$, as defined in \cref{eq:transparency}.
 Having computed $\py$, one can solve numerically the differential equation.
 It is worth noticing that working in the elastic limit (i.e. $\py=\delta(y)$) for the differential NC cross section, the transparency becomes only sensitive to the CC cross section.
 In this approximation, we get

-where $L_\nu$ is the mean free path of CC interactions, and in the second equality we defined the concept of distances computed in equivalent kilometers of water: for a given line of sight one reweighs each Earth segment of density $\rho$ by $\rho/\rho_{\rm water}$, so that the amount of matter traversed along the line is the same as if the Earth was only constituted of water.
+where $L_\nu$ is the mean free path of CC interactions, and in the second equality we express distances in equivalent kilometers of water: for a given line of sight one reweighs each Earth segment of density $\rho$ by $\rho/\rho_{\rm water}$, so that the amount of matter traversed along the line is the same as if the Earth was only constituted of water.
 In \cref{fig:Dfactor}, we show the behavior of $D$ for two sample neutrino energies, $E_\nu = 50\, \PeV$ and $E_\nu = 5\, \EeV$, using the water equivalent distance computed in the PREM model.